Coinbase Global Inc. (COIN) Shares Down Despite Recent Market Volatility

-Coinbase Global Inc. (NASDAQ: COIN)’s stock price has decreased by -5.41 compared to its previous closing price of 69.34.
-Nevertheless, the company has seen a 9.99% surge in its stock price over the last five trading sessions.
+Coinbase Global Inc. (NASDAQ: COIN)’s stock price has decreased by -0.59 compared to its previous closing price of 65.59. however, the company has experienced a 14.21% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/15/23 that Crypto Stocks Jump Despite Looming Regulatory Pressure

 Top 5 Undervalued Stocks To Own In 2023